tcarland/kvm-qemu-ansible/docs/01-prerequisites.md

 BRIDGE=br0
 ```

-Once Networking and Storage are configured, we can install KVM via Ansible
+Once Networking and Storage are configured, the KVM stack can be deployed
-described in the next readme.
+via Ansible as described in the next [document](02-kvm-ansible.md).

 ## Ansible requirements

 Ansible should be the only package requirement needed for running the
 playbooks, which in turn installs the required KVM related packages as
 defined by *roles/kvm-qemu/vars/main.yml*.
-The playbooks currently target and
+The playbooks currently target,
-have been tested against RHEL/CentOS 7 and Ubuntu 20.04 Focal using
+and have been tested against, RHEL/CentOS 7 and Ubuntu 20.04 Focal using
-Ansible version 2.9.
+Ansible version 2.9.6

 ## Management plane

 Preferred architecture involves having a pair of master nodes that
 serve as the management plane for the cluster.
 A master node would be
 used up front to bootstrap the cluster by running the necessary Ansible
 playbooks, and as such, requires SSH key access to all nodes.
+A pair of
+master hosts would serve as Primary and Secondary DNS to the cluster, in
+addition to any other services needed, eg. ntp, nfs, repositories, etc.

 ## KVM Role Account

-Best practice is to use a role-account as the user with access rights to
+Best practice is to use a *role* account as the user with access rights to
 manage KVM hosts.
 Just as in Ansible, the mgmt tool requires ssh hostkey
 access to all nodes.
-There is no need to use the *root* accout for managing
+There is no need to use the *root* accout for creating
-virtual machines.
+and managing the KVM nodes.